Policy Debate Topic Analysis — Intellectual Property

 Problem #2 – Bidirectional

-The other problem with the topic is that it certain areas it is bidirectional.
+The other problem with the topic is that in certain areas it is bidirectional.
 For example, if the plan protects the copyrighted work of AI images but not the copyrights of images the modern AIs were trained on, then it could decrease the protection of IP in other areas.

 While IP rights is crucial for incentivizing innovation and fostering economic growth, there are valid concerns about the potential negative impacts of overly stringent IP protection from a policy perspective.
 These can be grouped into a number of categories.